We use cookies on this site to enhance your experience.

 There are many opportunities to work and volunteer on campus.
 The Career Centre has an online resource called Navigator to help you find employment either on- or off-campus.
 If you’re looking to apply for on-campus positions, keep your eye on Navigator.
 You can also use Navigator to locate volunteer opportunities both on- and off-campus.

-If you’re interested in finding even more volunteer positions than the ones listed on Navigator, have a peek at The Nest and consider joining clubs and/or associations offered by the Students’ Union that are of interest to you.
+If you’re interested in finding even more volunteer positions than the ones listed on Navigator, have a peek at the SU website and consider joining clubs and/or associations offered by the Students’ Union that are of interest to you.
 While you may initially want to join as a general member, you can always enhance your on-campus involvement by attaining a leadership position later in your degree.
-This is a fantastic way to improve your CV and experiential learning record during your time at Laurier.
+This is a fantastic way to improve your CV and Experience Record during your time at Laurier.
 And remember, if there isn’t a club that adequately represents your interests, you can always sign up to start your own club through the Students’ Union.

 That’s all for now!
 Can’t wait to see you working on campus soon, Golden Hawks!